was111607/sample-gcp-nlp-flask/backend_api/README.md

 ## Cloning the code into Cloud Shell

-Run the following command to clone the GitHub repository to your cloud shell (replace it with your clone/fork url):
+If you use a private repository, you will need to [log in to GitHub](../README-private-clone.md) first. \

-    git clone https://github.com/was111607/sample-gcp-nlp-flask.git (replace with your forked version)
+Run the following commands to clone the GitHub repository to your cloud shell (replace it with your clone/fork url):

-If you use a private repository, you will need to [log in to GitHub](../README-private-clone.md). \
+    gh auth login (follow the steps to connect to your GitHub) git clone https://github.com/was111607/sample-gcp-nlp-flask.git (replace with your forked version)

 Change directory to the backend directory:

     cd sample-gcp-nlp-flask/backend_api